Gut + digestion

 Thymoquinone — HPLC-UV on the fixed oil, minimum 2%

-Lab-verified by Eurofins / NSF / SGS.
+Lab-verified by an independent third-party lab.
 We state the method because the method is the whole argument.

 Fatty acid profile (GC)

 Linoleic 57–61%.
 Oleic 20–21%.
 Palmitic 12–13%.
 That ratio is what real Nigella sativa oil looks like.
-Cheap seed oils are the most-faked ingredient on the supplement shelf, so we show the fatty-acid profile — if a brand won't, that's the answer.
+Cheap seed oils are the most-faked oil on the morning shelf, so we show the fatty-acid profile — if a brand won’t, that’s the answer.

 Benzo(a)pyrene under 2.0 μg/kg